-The stitch for TAST Week 19 is Oyster Stitch which looks difficult at first glance, but once you understand the mechanics of this stitch, it is quick and easy to work, producing a nice textured chain stitch that can be used in many situations where you would use chain stitch, but want a more interesting textured line.
-It will follow a curve well which is great as many textured stitches do not.
+The stitch for TAST Week 19 is Oyster Stitch which looks difficult until you understand how it works.
+Once you understand the mechanics of it, this stitch is quick and easy to work.
+And it produces a nice textured chain stitch that can be used in many situations in place of chain stitch.
+But this one will give you a more interesting textured line.
+It will follow a curve well which is great, as many textured stitches do not.

 You can also use Oyster stitch in single units and apply it where you might use detached chain stitch.
 This means you can use it in daisy-like formations in floral sprays.
 As usual, check out the tutorial on Oyster stitch and gather together some ideas and then try it out.
 I think you will find it is an interesting member of the chain stitch family and lots of fun – enjoy it!